bohadi/bohadi.github.io/index.md

 Other interests include AI/ML, genomics, and the design and enjoyment of games.
 -->

-Thanks for the visit and please feel free to look around.

 <!--
 (mailto:bohadi@users.noreply.github.com)
 if you would like to contact me
 -->

-here are some learning resources i find helpful:<br>
+some learning resources i find helpful:<br>
 [pfpl](http://www.cs.cmu.edu/~rwh/pfpl.html)<br>
 [hott](https://homotopytypetheory.org/book/)<br>
 [ctfp](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)<br>